 Display Technology: The Most Important TV Decision

-The panel technology in your TV determines picture quality more than any other specification.
-Screen size, resolution, and smart TV platform matter, but the fundamental display type governs contrast, brightness, color accuracy, viewing angles, and motion handling.
-Understanding the three dominant technologies -- OLED, QLED, and Mini-LED -- is essential to making a satisfying purchase.
+The panel technology in your TV determines picture quality more than any other specification on the box.
+Screen size, resolution, and smart-TV platform matter at the margins, but the fundamental display type governs contrast, brightness, color accuracy, viewing angles, and motion handling -- which together account for almost everything you actually see.

 OLED: The Contrast King